chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Model Parameters
 ----------------

-The model parameters are quite standard for a DEM simulation with the nonlinear Hertz-Mindlin contact force model, a constant rolling resistance torque, and the velocity Verlet integration method.
+The model parameters are quite standard for a DEM simulation with the non-linear Hertz-Mindlin contact force model, a constant rolling resistance torque, and the velocity Verlet integration method.

 .. note::

     Here, we use the `Adaptive Sparse Contacts <../../../parameters/dem/model_parameters.html#adaptive-sparse-contacts-asc>`_ method to speedup the simulation.
 The method will disabled the contact computation in quasi-static areas which represents a significant part of the domain during the loading of the particles.
 Weight factor parameters for the ASC status are use in the load balancing method.
 No further explanation a given about the method, a future example will be added in order to detail it and to compare the performance gain.